shawngraham/addam33dp/part-one/Log1.md

  + Markdown was difficult and I was challenged with inserting the image as I was putting just the URL so it was bringing up the website which it was located on.
  + But than chatting with the Prof on discord he put me on the right track.
  + So I had to use the URL of the actual picture itself and than that worked better.
- + It was also perfect timing as Torin a classmate was running into the same problem.
+ + It was also perfect timing as Torin a classmate was running into the same problem, and we got it figured out over discord.

 # Name of Tutorial: Github